 It sounds obvious, but so few freelancers do it: give your clients as much notice as possible that you’re going away.

-They’ll thank you for it, because it shows you’re considering their needs (which, after all, is half the battle to transitioning an occasional client into a regular one).
+They’ll thank you for it because it shows you’re considering their needs (which, after all, is half the battle to transitioning an occasional client into a regular one).

 And when it comes to your freelance workload, they’ll be much less likely to dump extra demands on you in the last week, while you’re desperately trying to get all your other work done.

-4. Set an email bounceback (and stick to it)
+4. Set an email bounce-back (and stick to it)

 It’s standard practice when you’re on holiday to set up an email bounceback to all enquiries explaining that you’re on holiday and will reply to messages on your return.
 But sticking to it is another thing entirely.

 In one sense, you're right.
 It certainly won't take a minute.
 It'll probably take hours.
-And even if you realise your error and stop, you’ve now been dragged back into the world of work worries and all the sun and sangria in the world can’t help you relax.
+And even if you realise your error and stop, you’ve now been dragged back into the world of work worries, and all the sun and sangria in the world can’t help you relax.

 5. Designate an email catch-up day

 One of the reasons it’s so easy to get sucked into work emails while you’re on holiday is the fear of being overwhelmed by a flowing inbox on your return.
-So it’s sensible to allay that fear by devoting the first day back entirely to replying to emails.
+So it’s sensible to alleviate that fear by devoting the first day back entirely to replying to emails.

 That may feel like a 'wasted day' in which you’re 'not earning any money', but that’s the wrong way to look at it.
-Communicating with clients is an important part of what you’re paid for, and is vital to staying in their good books.
+Communicating with clients is an integral part of what you’re paid for, and is vital to staying in their good books.

 So spend day one answering all enquiries carefully and patiently, get to that magical ‘inbox zero’, and you’ll be massively more refreshed and efficient when you return to your creative work on day two.